 The sadder example of ongoing debt is the request for “external financing for the UCPath project.”
 UC Path was UCOP’s flagship solution to UC inefficiencies that were allegedly wasting taxpayers’ money–in other words, new enterprise software for the systemwide consolidation of payroll and human resources functions.
 This is boring, important back office stuff, hardly good material for a political campaign to show the state “UC means business,” but that’s what it became.
 Rather than funding each campus’s decades-old effort to upgrade its systems on its own, UCOP sought centralization, which predictably introduced new levels of cost, complexity, and inefficiency, since centralization is often not actually efficient.

 I had heard nothing good about UC Path from people trying to implement it on campuses, and have tried to ignore it, but this week it has resurfaced as a problem at the Regental level.
 The project timeline has grown from 48 to 72 months, and its costs are said to be $220 million (it had spent $131 million by May 2014) .
 Worse, the repayment schedule has mushroomed from seven to twenty years.
 Annual payments are to be something like $25 million.
 Campuses are to be taxed to pay for 2015-era systems until 2035, which is like taking out a twenty year mortgage to pay for your refrigerator, except that your fridge will be working better in 2035 than next year’s PeopleSoft product.
-Since the concurrent budget document notes efficiency savings of $30 million per year (top of page 4), UCOP may be spending $220 million to save a net $5 million per year over a couple of decades–and going into debt to do it.
+Since the concurrent budget document notes efficiency savings of $30 million per year (top of page 4), UCOP may be spending $220 million to save a net $5 million per year over a couple of decades–and going into debt to do it there are some nation21’s cash net usa reviews about this decision.
 In the end, an efficiency measure has turned into a literal liability.

 What the hell – a $220 million project to save money?
 How did this project get in this much trouble?